 3. Dependent on Hardware Compatibilities

 Some types of fast charging only work with specific cables and chargers.
 It is also important to reiterate the fact the technology works either through higher current flows or higher voltage.
-What these mean is that the general fast charging technology has compatibility issues.
+What these mean is that the the general technology has compatibility issues.
 A particular adaptive charger from Samsung will not effectively charge an iPhone capable of fast charge.
 Chargers for VOOC Flash Charging would not work with the Quick Charge from Qualcomm.